 Orban Optimod 2200.

-Most equipment has a weak spot or two and this is the 401’s.
+Most equipment has a weak spot and this is the 401’s.
 The voltage regulator heat sinks are held on with nylon hardware.
 Nylon hardware becomes brittle when subjected to heat over time.
 The heat sink comes loose and the regulators overheat.
 If we are lucky the failure stops there.
-If not, the op-amps are usually next.
+If not the op-amps are next.

-The later units are SMD.
-A hot air rework gun makes these fairly simple.
-And a magnifying glass to see that you’ve got the pins aligned.
+A hot air rework gun makes these fairly simple to repair.
+And a magnifying glass to see that you’ve got things aligned.

 Symetrix 528E Mike Processors.
 These are good sounding units but switch failure is common.
 Depending on which switch, the unit can stop functioning entirely.
 Often cleaning them with a good contact cleaner is enough to restore things, other times you have to replace them.
 There are at least three generations of circuitry represented in this stack, with various changes and improvements over the years.